sevlabs/WinScripts/README.md

 # WinScripts
-Various scripts for Microsoft Windows OS
+Various scripts for managing and tweaking Microsoft Windows OS